 Fiscal support for creation and installation of two “Little Bits” mosaics by Sheridan students on Pacific Avenue and the Moore Library

-Recipient of Home Care License, Department of Health State of Washingtn
+- Recipient of Home Care License, Department of Health State of Washington.

-The years 2015 to 2020 involved a continued effort to reach out to First Nation communities of the Pacific Northwest, Indigenous Latin Americans and low-income Tacoma, Pierce County cities and unincorporated areas.
-The primary strategy for this approach has been to obtain resources to support multi-cultural artists, educational and employment programs within under served communities.
+From 2015 through 2021 Supportive Housing Association conducted outreach to First Nation communities of the Pacific Northwest, Indigenous Latin Americans and low-income Tacoma, Pierce County cities and unincorporated areas.

 Grant submitted and approved by the Pierce County Arts Commission to convene acrylic painting classes for teens taught by Rene Julio